Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 - Any credit card debt belonging to your spouse that was incurred during the marriage, even if your name is not on the account or you’re not a cosigner

-This means that in these nine states, even if a spouse racked up a $5,000 credit card bill in their own name, without joint authorization, the other spouse is equally liable for the debt.
+In these nine states, even if a spouse racked up a $5,000 credit card bill in their own name, without joint authorization, the other spouse is equally liable for the debt.
 However, debts in your name incurred prior to marriage or after separation or divorce are not considered community debts.

 Common-Law